Biography

 Museum of Islamic Art, Doha (2013)

-Louisiana Museum of Modern Art, Humleaek, Denmark (2013)
+Louisiana Museum of Modern Art, Humleaek (2013)

 Nelson-Atkins Museum of Art, Kansas City (2013)